Integralist/integralist.co.uk/content/posts/statistic-basics.md

 At a quick glance (or if you just didn't know any better), you would see the first graph and think the company has some incredible profit growth.
 But the second graph doesn't look as impressive?

-This is because the first graph is zoomed in from the starting point `2.0` where as the first graph is zoomed out at the correct level so you can see the data in a more accurate and representative form.
+This is because the first graph is zoomed in from the starting point `2.0` whereas the first graph is zoomed out at the correct level so you can see the data in a more accurate and representative form.

 > See also my comment in the next section about [pie charts](#5).
 You'll notice there that the data can be mis-represented if not all the information is made available to the user.
 >